 - Develop marketable skills.
-NACE surveys, for example, regularly report that inter/national employers are increasingly looking for recruits who have strong communication skills, experience working in groups, and experience working across difference.
+The National Association of Colleges and Employers surveys, for example, regularly report that inter/national employers are increasingly looking for recruits who have strong communication skills, experience working in groups, and experience working across difference.

 - for real.
 No kidding!
 It's honest discussion.
 With fellow students.
 With all the benefits below.

 - fun.
 How often do you get to have deep conversations with your peers about real world issues?